MaJerle/lwevt/docs/get-started/index.rst

     include paths have access to it by using ``#include "lwevt_opts.h"``.

 .. tip::
-    If you are using *CMake* build system, define the variable ``LWEVT_OPTS_DIR`` before adding library's directory to the *CMake* project.
+    If you are using *CMake* build system, define the variable ``LWEVT_OPTS_FILE`` before adding library's directory to the *CMake* project.
-    Variable must set the output directory path.
-CMake will copy the template file there, and name it as required.
+    Variable must contain the path to the user options file.
+If not provided, one will be generated in the build directory.

 Configuration options list is available available in the :ref:`api_lwevt_opt` section.
 If any option is about to be modified, it should be done in configuration file